anonymousomeone/zal-bot/README.md

 # zal-bot

-eyfgkjhrg.fbvl. jrthgjrtkohjoerxh dbhoibrjkg.lndrtx ,k yhl
-my bot code\n
+my bot code
-no yoink or i SLAPP u\n
+no yoink or i SLAPP u